[CS Technical Interview 7] JavaScript that gets you talking

 ⭐️⭐️⭐️⭐️⭐️

-1. A lecture that shows how much the author has thought and considered from the student's perspective (seems to consider the learner's flow of understanding)
+1. A lecture where you can see how much the author has thought and agonized from the student's perspective (it seems they considered the learner's flow of understanding)

-3. When learning knowledge, it mentions and reminds you of previously learned content, connecting the knowledge.
-Knowledge connects and the big picture emerges.
+3. When learning new knowledge, the author mentions and reminds you of previously learned content to connect the information.
+As the knowledge connects, a big picture is formed.

-5. Scratches the itch of "why" & "why is it used" curiosities.
+5. It perfectly scratches the itch of wondering "why" & "why we use it."

 ps.
-Sorry to the author, but.. this is a lecture I want to keep to myself.
+I feel sorry for the author, but.. it's a lecture I want to keep all to myself.

 -'Operating Systems' Course Review